ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 idempotence of HTTP methods ({{Sections 9.2.1 and 9.2.2 of !RFC9110}}, respectively).

-Many of the protocol's interactions MAY be handled asynchronously so that servers can appropriately allocate resources for long-running transactions.
+Many of the protocol's interactions may be handled asynchronously so that servers can appropriately allocate resources for long-running transactions.

 In DAP, an HTTP server indicates that it is deferring the handling of a request